flexie/eas-4803-8803-ccs/docs/Assignments/Homework2.md

 # TO-DO:

 ## Q1
+1. What do you see in these time-varying CO2 saturation images?
+How do you interpret the movement of CO2?
-1. Calculate the amount of CO2 in the reservoir after 60 days of injection.
+2. Calculate the amount of CO2 in the reservoir after 60 days of injection.
 Is it the same as the injection amount?
 (If not, why?)
-2. Calculate the capacity coefficient after 90 days of injection.
+3. Calculate the capacity coefficient after 90 days of injection.
-3. Calculate the amount of CO2 in the reservoir at the end of injection.
+4. Calculate the amount of CO2 in the reservoir at the end of injection.
 Is it the same as the injection amount?
 (If not, why?)

 ## Q2
 1. Re-run this experiment with a homogeneous permeability model, i.e. remove the yellow high permeability channel in the middle.
 Plot the CO2 saturations with correct labels and colorbars.
 Compare them with the saturations with the high permeability channel.
 What do you see?
 How do you interpret the result?